blueblackw/Neighborhood-Map/README.md

 This project is for Udacity Full Stack Web Developer course.
 This project is to develop a single page application featuring a map of the neighborhood.

 # Demo
+Live version of this project can be visited: [https://blueblackw.github.io/Neighborhood-Map/](https://blueblackw.github.io/Neighborhood-Map/)

 # How to use this app
 1. Clone or download this repository to local device.